r57zone/DSAdvance/README.md

 To exit the stick emulation mode on the touchpad, need to switch to the default mode.

-By clicking on the default profile on DualSense the white LEDs display the current battery status (1 - 0..25%, 2 - 26..50%, 3 - 51..75%, 4 - 76..100%).
-Also in the program for DualSense and DualShock 4 the current charge is displayed.
+By clicking on the default profile on DualSense the white LEDs display the current battery status (1 - 0..25%, 2 - 26..50%, 3 - 51..75%, 4 - 76..100%), also on DualSense and DualShock 4 the battery status is shown on the lightbar (green - 100..30%, yellow - 29..10%, red - 9..1%), can be disabled in the config, parameter `ShowBatteryStatusOnLightBar`.
+For DualSense and DualShock 4 the current charge is displayed in the program itself.

 The `PS` button opens the "Xbox Game Bar", `PS + □` - decrease the volume, `PS + ○` - increase the volume, `PS + △` - increases and then decreases aiming sensitivity (reset to `PS + R3`), `PS + X` - microphone button (screenshot / pressing configured keyboard button).